morrownr/88x2bu-20210702/FAQ.md

 https://wiki.debian.org/SecureBoot

-There is work underway to add Secure Boot suport for systems that do not have `dkms` available or if a manual installation is desired.
+There is work underway to add Secure Boot support for systems that do not have `dkms` available or if a manual installation is desired.

 -----